alexjoverm/typescript-library-starter/README.md

 More info in [https://github.com/Microsoft/TypeScript/issues/6945](https://github.com/Microsoft/TypeScript/issues/6945)

+#### What is `npm install` doing the first time runned?

+It runs the script `tools/init` which sets up everything for you.
+In short, it:
+ - Configures webpack for the build, which creates the umd library, generate docs, etc.
+ - Configures `package.json` (typings file, main file, etc)
+ - Renames main src and test files

 #### What if I don't want git-hooks, automatic releases or semantic-release?

 Then you may want to: